ClawBank

 • get_token_price_history — read-only USDC price candles for a token (no trade executed)

-• get_trading_report — account-wide P&L + volume rollup across all engines
+• get_trading_report — account-wide P&L + volume rollup across all strategies (realized_pnl_usdc / unrealized_pnl_usdc / net_pnl_usdc)

 • send_pnl_report — compute the account P&L report and email it to the user